Professional wrestling match types: Catch-as-Catch Can match

 A Catch-as-Catch Can match is a singles match where any submission hold are allowed that is not intended to inflict injury, which contained mostly submission amateur-style wrestling.
 This match is altered to stipulate that a wrestler may lose by going to or being forced to the arena floor, like in a battle royale.
 An example of this type of match is the infamous match between Dean Malenko and Billy Kidman during WCW's Souled Out (2000), where Malenko lost in two minutes by forgetting the rules and escaping to the floor after a barrage of attacks from Kidman.

 "I quit" match

 An "I quit" match is a singles match where a wrestler must force the other wrestler to submit in the form of saying the words "I quit" into a microphone to win.
 This match is run under hardcore rules - no disqualifications, no countouts and the submission can happen anywhere.
 The referee follows the action with a microphone in hand during the event.

-"I respect you" match

-An "I respect you" match is a singles match also similar to an "I quit" match, that means: anything goes.
-In order to win, a wrestler must hurt his opponent brutally that it leaves the other wrestler no other choice but force to say, "I respect you" into the microphone.
-This match type took place at WCW's SuperBrawl VI in 1996 which marked Brian Pillman's final match in WCW in his "I respect you" Strap Match against The Taskmaster, before Pillman shouted "I respect you, booker man!", breaking kayfabe, before leaving the ring.

-Submission Count Anywhere match
+Submissions Count Anywhere match

-The Submission Count Anywhere match is a variation of a Submission and Falls Count Anywhere match, and was debuted at Breaking Point 2009 between D-Generation X and The Legacy.
+The Submissions Count Anywhere match is a variation of a Submission and Falls Count Anywhere match, and debuted at Breaking Point 2009 between D-Generation X and The Legacy.
 This is a tag-team stipulation where a wrestler can be submitted anywhere to win, and there are no pinfalls, no disqualifications and no countouts.
 This match occurred only once in WWE history.